pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 Before you can create and manage individual resources, you have to create resource types.
 A resource type may, for example, represent the following:

- - personnel such as guides, instructors, supervisors, etc.
+ - staff such as guides, instructors, supervisors, etc.
  - facilities such as specialized rooms, sports courts, theater halls, etc.
  - equipment such as audio guides, film screening equipment, pedal boats, etc.